NigelGreenway/reactive-slim/README.md

 _Please see the [examples](/example) for more information or run `php ./example/app-dev-mode.php`._

+If are you are running via PHP locally, you are able to pass the following flags to customise both the host and the port:

+`-h 0.0.0.0` or `--host=0.0.0.0` and `-p 8686` or `--port=8686`

 ### Extra options

 `#withHost(<string>)` - The default host URL is `0.0.0.0` but is overridden by passing a string as the parameter